This week’s collapse of travel industry giant Thomas Cook provides a sobering lesson about the benefits of travel insurance.

 As with when purchasing anything travel-related, it’s important to read the fine print before committing to a plan.

 Purchasing travel insurance is best done through an independent third party who can protect all areas of your vacation.
 If you’ve booked a flight online, you no doubt had to select whether or not to insure your trip for an additional charge.
 It may seem like a good idea – you’re spending all that money, after all – and in reality, it is.
 It’s just a bad idea to purchase insurance through a company that could end up being the reason why you need travel insurance in the first place.

 The collapse of Thomas Cook, WOW Air, and others underscores why you should NEVER buy trip insurance through your airline.
 Anyone who ticked the box and bought flight insurance through Thomas Cook is now just as stranded and helpless as those with no insurance whatsoever because their insuring company no longer exists.

-If you don’t like World Nomads, or you just want to price compare, there are lots of other travel insurance companies out there.
+If you want to price compare, there are lots of travel insurance companies out there.
 Nomadic Matt, one of the best in the travel blogging biz, recently published a useful guide to the best travel insurance companies.